 Ultimately, once socialized, a dog and a cat can get along very well in the same household.
-However, since both animals are somewhat territorial in nature, make sure that each has an area that is all theirs.
+However, since both animals are somewhat territorial, make sure that each has an area that is all theirs.
 You might want to get a cat tower that kitty can escape to when she wants to.
-A large dog bed or even an indoor doghouse can become the dog’s area.
+A large dog bed or indoor doghouse can become the dog’s area.
 While a dog is not likely to try and climb the cat tree, don’t be surprised if the cat attempts to share the dog’s area with him.
 Realistically, it all depends on which one was there as a pet first as they will most likely become the alpha animal.

 Living Under The Same Roof

-Since dogs can be trained better than cats, it is important that you train your dog to control his or her natural instincts.
+Since dogs can be trained better than cats, it’s important that you train your dog to control his or her natural instincts.
 Some actually recommend that the dog not be introduced to his new feline sibling until he has been through training.
 If this can be arranged, there is less likely to be incidents where one of the animals might accidentally get injured.

-When it comes to mealtime, it is highly recommended that the animals be fed on the same schedule.
-However, it is important to keep their feeding areas separate.
-Cat food is not good for dogs just as dog food is not good for cats.
-This way they also do not think it is fair game to go after each other’s food.
+When it comes to mealtime, it’s highly recommended that the animals be fed on the same schedule.
+However, it’s important to keep their feeding areas separate.
+Cat food is not good for dogs, just as dog food is not good for cats.
+This way, they also do not think it’s fair game to go after each other’s food.

 Train the dog to stay away from the litter box.
-Although many a dog has been known to snack on the contents, giving kitty some privacy while doing his thing gives him another part of the house that provides safe haven.
+Although many a dog has been known to snack on the contents, giving the kitty some privacy while doing his thing gives him another part of the house that provides a safe haven.
 Besides, dogs can contract intestinal parasites from this particular snacking habit.